 Fill in the remaining fields as necessary.
-Choose a field to read a short description of the field or link to more information.
+Hover over a field to read a short description.

 In the following steps, you will perform the actual assignment.
 Until the item charge is fully assigned, the value in the Qty. to Assign field is in red font.